Manish3234/WTP-Converter-/README.md

 ---

-## 🛠️ Requirements
+# 🛠️ Requirements

-Before using the project, make sure you have:
+Before installing the project, make sure you have:

 * Python **3.10 or newer**
 * A working webcam